Facebook Ad Pixel Courses

 Tuesday

-What investments can help you meet your goals?
-We will research some stocks and ETF’s (Exchange-Trade-Funds) as a group.
-IRA’ s (Individual Retirement Accounts) will be discussed.
-Dividend -paying stocks, Business Development Companies (BDC’s) be discussed, learn from the instructor’s 50 plus years of investing and avoid his mistakes.
+After the tariffs, what investments are best for you right now?
+Which investments can help you meet your goals?
+We will research ETF’s (Exchange-Traded Funds) and some individual stocks.
+IRA’s (Individual Retirement Accounts) will be discussed.
+Dividend-paying stocks, Business Development Companies (BDC’s), closed-end funds, etc., will be discussed.
+Learn from the instructor’s 50 plus years of investing and avoid his mistakes!
+Beginners are welcome!
+All questions are welcome!

 Instructor: Robert Pollsen